When do I need independent financial advice?

 - Many IFAs are not experts in social care, and there are few products available for the various financial changes of the Care Act about how to plan for your care.

 We cannot recommend specific IFAs or provide a list of them, but you can search online for "IFAs in Warwickshire" or "Independent Financial Advisers in Warwickshire".

-Can I get help if I have difficulties getting or understanding advice?
+Can I get help if I have difficulty getting or understanding advice?

-They can support or advocate on your behalf to ensure you have thought about the best way of supporting and representing yourself, with regard to your well-being and interests.
+They can support you or advocate on your behalf to ensure you have thought about the best way of supporting and representing yourself, with regard to your wellbeing and interests.
 This will help you to get the most out of any independent financial advice.

 Other situations may mean you should have an independent advocate, such as when you need a long stay in a hospital or a care home, or if there is a disagreement over your involvement.